DanielRotenberg/Help-From-Afar/README.md

 * using Fragment Arguments -> common approach to prevent tight coupling between Activity and Fragment. for more info - http://stackoverflow.com/questions/9245408/best-practice-for-instantiating-a-new-android-fragment

+Few important notes -

+* class User must not be singleton in order to create list of patients for the therapist and list of therapist for simple user
+* for the userM - in order to refer to the same userM in all screens we must create him as singleton, therefor we handle the userM through class
+   SingleUser, this class contains User object and also object of ParseMethods.java which responsible on upload/download data to parse.com
+* initializing the user type -> user or therapist only once when they log in -> in LoginFragment.java
+* !!!!very important - we partly disabled the singleton only for demonstration!!!!